itsjyotikumari/JYOTI-KUMARI/1_requirements/readme.md

 Benefits

-Bank Management System offers a range of benefits to providers medium and small..
+-Bank Management System offers a range of benefits to providers medium and small..
 Here are just a few of them:

-Better Account Management
+-Better Account Management

-This application provides you a mechanism store, update and delete account details as per your requirement.
+-This application provides you a mechanism store, update and delete account details as per your requirement.

-Less burden on employes
+-Less burden on employes

-Application is automated so no mannual work is required.
+-Application is automated so no mannual work is required.

-Reduce Time
+-Reduce Time

-Seaching of a account is very easy as well as updation of account balance is automated.
+-Seaching of a account is very easy as well as updation of account balance is automated.

-Secured
+-Secured

-Applicated is secured using login page so only authorized person can view, update the account
+-Applicated is secured using login page so only authorized person can view, update the account

-organized
+-organized

-Organization of file is automated no manual work requied.
+-Organization of file is automated no manual work requied.

 Cost and Features with Time: